-Pendle Councils commitments to achieving good governance in practice include:

-- ✓ Leader and Chief Executive have clearly defined/distinctive leadership roles. - The Chief Executive leads in implementing strategy and managing the delivery of services and other outputs set by Members. - The Leader gives appropriate overall direction and policy to the Council and works with other authorities to help shape and influence National Policy. - Constitution sets out the protocols on Member relations to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. - Constitution and supporting delegations specify the types of decisions that are delegated and those reserved for the collective decision making of the governing body. - ✓ ICT Strategy is currently in development to with the focus being to become Digital By Default, providing Members and Officers with efficient systems and technology, regardless of location, that support them in performing their role and delivering against the priorities in the Councils Corporate Plan. - ✓ Asset Management Framework ensures that all the Council's assets are compliant, sustainable, fit for purpose and support the delivery of Council services and strategic objectives. - ✓ Workforce Development Plan ensures the Council has a workforce which can deliver against the Corporate Plan, and that it has the right behaviours which reflect the Council's ambitions and values. - Holds staff to account for their performance and behaviour through regular 121's which take account of training or development needs. - Training and development programmes for both Members and Officers ensures they have the appropriate skills and knowledge to support them in fulfilling their roles and responsibilities, and that they remain up to date with current best practise and statutory requirements. - Attendance at courses, seminars / webinars and conferences is encouraged for both officers and Members. - Investment in shared learning, training and development of senior and middle management e.g. participation in leadership development programmes, etc. - Health and Wellbeing policy and strategy helps maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing. - Has a suite of HR policies which are subject to periodic review and includes an Agile Working Policy, Learning & Organisational Development Strategy, management of stress and sickness policies, etc and a suite of staff benefits such as Employee Assistance Programme (EAP), free physio appointments, work/life balance policy. - Encourages public participation via a variety of methods, such as a published calendar of public meetings, the bi-annual Life in Pendle survey, service specific public consultations, and adoption of a Community Engagement Framework. - ✓ Makes significant use of partnerships and collaborative working arrangements to enhance the capacity, skills and experience of the organisation to deliver the priorities for Pendle, such as: - Joint Venture arrangements, PLACE, Growth Lancashire, Parish and Town Councils, Nelson & Colne College, Vision Board. - Accounts and Audit Committee that meets quarterly and has two independent members who were appointed for their audit / financial management expertise. - ✓ Has a robust corporate performance management framework in place which includes holding quarterly Performance Clinics to review how each service is delivering on its priorities as identified in the Corporate Plan, KPIs and PIs, Strategic Risk Management with the resources available. - Considers the effectiveness of leadership via participation in Peer Reviews and inspections.
+ub Principles Pendle Councils commitments to achieving good governance in practice include: Developing the entities capacity Developing the capability of the entity's leadership nd other individuals The Council('s): ✓ Leader and Chief Executive have clearly defined/distinctive leadership roles.
+The Chief Executive leads in implementing strategy and managing the delivery of services and other outputs set by Members.
+The Leader gives appropriate overall direction and policy to the Council and works with other authorities to help shape and influence National Policy.
+Constitution sets out the protocols on Member relations to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on relationship and that a shared understanding of roles and objectives is maintained.
+Constitution and supporting delegations specify the types of decisions that are delegated and those reserved for the collective decision making of the governing body.
+ICT Strategy is currently in development to with the focus being to become Digital By Default, providing Members and Officers with efficient systems and technology, reg location, that support them in performing their role and delivering against the priorities in the Councils Corporate Plan.
+Asset Management Framework ensures that all the Council's assets are compliant, sustainable, fit for purpose and support the delivery of Council services and strategic c Workforce Development Plan ensures the Council has a workforce which can deliver against the Corporate Plan, and that it has the right behaviours which reflect the Council ambitions and values.
+Holds staff to account for their performance and behaviour through regular 121's which take account of training or development needs.
+Training and development programmes for both Members and Officers ensures they have the appropriate skills and knowledge to support them in fulfilling their role responsibilities, and that they remain up to date with current best practise and statutory requirements.
+Attendance at courses, seminars / webinars and conferences is encouraged for both officers and Members.
+Investment in shared learning, training and development of senior and middle management e.g. participation in leadership development programmes, etc. Health and Wellbeing policy and strategy helps maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mer Has a suite of HR policies which are subject to periodic review and includes an Agile Working Policy, Learning &amp; Organisational Development Strategy, management of str sickness policies, etc and a suite of staff benefits such as Employee Assistance Programme (EAP), free physic appointments, work/life balance policy.
+Encourages public participation via a variety of methods, such as a published calendar of public meetings, the bi-annual Life in Pendle survey, service specific public consu adoption of a Community Engagement Framework.
+Makes significant use of partnerships and collaborative working arrangements to enhance the capacity, skills and experience of the organisation to deliver the priorities f such as: Joint Venture arrangements, PLACE, Growth Lancashire, Parish and Town Councils, Nelson & Colne College, Vision Board.
+Accounts and Audit Committee that meets quarterly and has two independent members who were appointed for their audit / financial management expertise.
+Has a robust corporate performance management framework in place which includes holding quarterly Performance Clinics to review how each service is delivering on it identified in the Corporate Plan KPla and Plan Gradesia Pick Management with the resources qualitable. identified in the Corporate Plan, KPIs and Pls, Strategic Risk Management with the resources available. ✓ Considers the effectiveness of leadership via participation in Peer Reviews and inspections.